 Consent Act, which

 is outlined below from the Juvenile Law Center.
-Any minor who has “been
+Any minor who has “been pregnant” is given

 the authority to authorize her own health care, without parental consent

-for abortions).
-See
+(except for abortions).

 Consent to Treatment

 Pennsylvania law also allows minors -- which are defined

 for purposes of this manual as persons under the age of 18 -- to consent to a wide variety of medical